-Individual health insurance companies participating in the individual markets, were supposed to have protections from significant loses, this was written into the law under section 1342 that the government would pay insurance companies the full amount of what is owed.
+Individual health insurance companies participating in the individual markets were supposed to have protections from significant losses, this was written into the law under section 1342 that the government would pay insurance companies the full amount of what is owed.

 The Risk Corridor was a failure because insurance companies all incurred higher losses than expected by the authors of the ACA.
 If a carrier had success in another state, those profits were then “tax” to help fund losses by other carriers.